radosavlevici97/serial/README.md

    Commit messages must also be very detailed to understand exactly what was done at certain stages of the game's development.
    I built this game without paying attention to design patterns and SOLID principles.
-   If I had made a more complex game, I would have thought before starting the code, about the structure of the game in such a way that the SOLID principles are not violated, and about what design patterns can be applied to make the code easier to maintain and reuse.
+   If I had made a more complex game, I would have thought before starting the code, about the structure of the game in such a way that the SOLID principles are not violated, and about what design patterns can be applied to make the code easier to maintain and reuse (MVC or ECS is must).

-3. To build the game, one of these three commands must be run in the terminal, depending on the package manager you have installed (nodejs must be installed as well): yarn install npm install pnpm install   (I use this one, from my point of view, pnpm is the best).
+3. To build the game, one of these three commands must be run in the terminal, depending on the package manager you have installed (nodejs must be installed as well): yarn install / npm install / pnpm install   (I use this one, from my point of view, pnpm is the best).
    Then you need to run:
-      yarn build
+      yarn build /
-      npm build
+      npm build /
       pnpm build.
    When you run this command, esbuild.script.js will be called and it will build the game very quickly, much faster than webpack.
    In this script there is also a part of code that copies the game resources (some spritesheets and images and json files) from src to public.